With mobile map packages, you can quickly share your maps using mobile apps such as ArcGIS Field Maps and apps developed using ArcGIS Maps SDKs.

 To allow users to open a mobile map package without signing in to an ArcGIS organization, Enable anonymous use can be used if you've licensed ArcGIS Pro with the ArcGIS Publisher extension.
-Mobile map packages that have been enabled for anonymous use can be viewed by anyone using ArcGIS Explorer and Field Maps.
+Mobile map packages that have been enabled for anonymous use can be viewed by anyone using ArcGIS Field Maps.

 Create a mobile map package